The Pros And Cons Of Package Tours: What Solo Travelers Should Know

 In a food tour a small group of people, usually under a dozen, walk from place to place meeting local chefs, discovering new foods and learning local history.
 The group dynamic can be fun as tastes and scents are shared and the guide, often a local expert, shares his or her love for the neighborhood and its culinary delights.

 On a visit to New York I tried the Tenement Museum’s Lower East Side Food Tour and traveled from Italy to China to Russia and beyond in a few delicious bites.
-In Istanbul, I experienced the Two Markets Two Continents tour with Istanbul Culinary Walks and ate my way from Europe to Asia and back.
+More recently, in Paris, I was invited on not one but TWO Devour food tours – a breakfast tour (involving chocolate!) and an evening sunset tour, both of which reminded me of just how much I enjoyed being steered from plate to place across a beautiful city.

-Both tours were fun and I never felt that ‘herding’ feeling so common when a group of people who don’t know one another travel together with a guide.
+This kind of tour is fun and I never felt that ‘herding’ feeling so common when a group of people who don’t know one another travel together in crammed conditions.

-On the contrary, we were all brought together by our love of food and no one complained about the walking, about the weather, about the guide or about anything else.
-We knew why we were there and that is often part of the secret: if you have a passion, it’s fun to share it with others.
+On the contrary, we were all brought together by our love of food and that is often part of the secret of touring: if you have a passion, it’s fun to share it with others.
 But if you’re just there for the ride, your and others’ boredom will likely show through.

 organized tours - eating during my Istanbul food tour